skyjake/lagrange/README.md

 ## Downloads

 Prebuilt binaries for Windows, macOS and Linux can be found in [Releases][rel].
+You can also find [Lagrange on Flathub for Linux](https://flathub.org/apps/details/fi.skyjake.Lagrange).

-On macOS you can also install via a Homebrew tap:
+On macOS you can install and upgrade via a Homebrew tap:

 ```
 $ brew tap skyjake/lagrange